JakovFreund/tabletop-assistant/tasks.md

 ### TASKS

-- add deviceId to deviceNickname mapping on backend
+- add @Component ConnectedDevices class, controller, endpoint
+- if deviceID not in gamestate display a deviceId on screen on PlayerInterface
+- DM Device Managment UI to assign nicknames or creatures to devices
+- on new deviceID prompt DM (probably log to console and have the DM do it manually) for reidentifiaction and association with a creature
+- remove DM login and just have the DM deviceID stored in gamestate
 - frontend finish the deviceId-creatureId mapping
-- DM Device Managment UI to assign nicknames or creatures to devices
-- on new deviceID prompt DM for reidentifiaction and association with a creature
+- maybe move interfaces from redux gameStateSlice to a new folder and import them (ask chatgpt)
+- check Spell.java warning
+- add connection error UI on fetch gamestate fail
 - fill in some StatusEffects :D
 - add a frontend menu (both Player and DM) with all UIs. **DONT WORRY ABOUT AESTHETICS NOW**
 - try to implement statuseffect procs with Spring @EventListener (test out by printing each step)